De Witt Clinton Park

 In 1997, the sculpture was conserved through a project jointly sponsored by the Times Square Business Improvement District and the Mayor’s Office of Youth Empowerment Services.
 In 2009 a City-funded capital improvement renovated the surrounding plaza and added a planting bed in front of the sculpture.
 In 2014 the Government of Flanders, Belgium sponsored the monument and plaza’s care and landscaping for seven years in conjunction with the commemoration of the centennial of World War I.

-In an unpublished speech delivered by Burt Johnson at Pomona College in 1924 he commented on the important neighborhood and societal role of statues such as this: “Civic sculpture, its subject, its placement and its execution make it a part of the life of the community.”
+In an unpublished speech delivered at Pomona College in 1924, Johnson commented on the important neighborhood and societal role of statues such as this: “Civic sculpture, its subject, its placement and its execution make it a part of the life of the community.”
 It is a tribute to Johnson’s artistry that though the city and neighborhood may have evolved, his doughboy’s emotive power has endured for future generations.

 Clinton War Memorial (Doughboy) Details